 B. Reduce procurement cost

 Adjust term/spot contract ratio every year in response to volatile coal market

 Taipower adjusts term/spot contract procurement ratio every year based on market situation.
-For example, if market is oversupplied and as a result spot price is lower than term contract price, Taipower will reduce the ratio of term contract procurement to secure more cargoes from cheap spot market to reduce procurement cost.
+For example, if market is oversupplied and as a result spot price is lower than term contract price, Taipower will reduce the ratio of term contract procurement to secure more cargoes from cheap spot market.